 Yesterday Runescape's community manager Mod Shauny accidentally leaked whatever project "Next Gen" is for Jagex, the game's developer and publisher.
 In the final minutes of a livestream, Shauny sorta-kinda pressed the wrong button and displayed a cryptic image with a logo and the words "Next Gen" on his screen, got up and started lamenting how he will loose his job with his co-host trying to calm him down about the whole matter.
 The video of the short incident is just above, so you can have a look for yourself.
 You can also take a short tour of the video's comment section, where the discussion whether this is an intentional leak or not is already in full swing.

 The video game industry is slipping into the bad habit of producing 'leaks' in place of announcements.
 There is a lot of examples of this in recent memory.
-A picture of a Call of Duty poster was circling the internet for a while before Activision confirmed that the next series instalment is going back to World War II.
+A picture of a Call of Duty poster was circling the internet for a while before Activision confirmed that the next series instalment is to World War II.
 And why not?

 A plain old announcement is straight-forward and boring.
 Faced with the choice between just announcing a title and doing a partially undressed pole dance instead, doing the later, leak-shaped thing is really a no-brainer.
 An announcement might get some people talking, but a leak is sure to get them wondering and speculating, because it's a mystery, despite the only mysterious thing about it being the question when any given publisher will muster up the courage and come forward with what their next game will be.